juryxy/Publication_chart_dashboard/README.md

 - Optional Pearson/Spearman correlation, p-values, R-squared, and sample sizes below the legend or in an in-plot panel when no legend is shown
 - Project save/reload, figure export, filtered-data export, and reproducible Python-code export
 - Sphinx/Read the Docs documentation in `readthedocs/`

-## New appearance and regression controls

-The appearance panel now includes:

-- Independent **Bold** checkboxes for the heading and custom X/Y axis labels
 - A custom legend-title field
 - Per-entry legend display-name controls that do not alter the source data
 - A grid-thickness control independent of plotted line width
 - Selectable regression annotations: `r`/`rho`, `p`, `r2`, and `n`

-Regression statistics remain visible when the legend is disabled or unnecessary for a single series.
-In that case they are displayed in a compact panel within the plotting area.

 ## Documentation
 Dashboard example: